Auto China: Concept cars

+2022

+The 2022 Auto China show was scheduled to be held between April 21–30, 2022, but was cancelled due to continuing concerns of Coronavirus.

 2020

 The 2020 Auto China show was due to open on 21 April but has been postponed due to health concerns relating to the Coronavirus.
-The new dates for 2020 are 26 September to 5 October.
+The new dates for 2020 were 26 September to 5 October.